bignya23/bignya23/README.md

 # Hello, World! 👋

-I'm bignya23, a passionate developer from India.
+I'm bignya, a passionate developer from India.
 Welcome to my GitHub profile!

 ## About Me